 The Erica '19 outdoor armchair features a technological blend of extruded and die-cast aluminium.
 Its lightness and design, ensuring ergonomic comfort and durability for outdoor use, make it the ideal choice for both public and residential settings.
-The refined shades of the frame and interlacing are complemented by a vast range of cushion covers, in an array of tones and designs, all co-ordinating with each other.
+In Erica '19 outdoor armchair the refined shades of the frame and interlacing are complemented by a vast range of cushion covers, in an array of tones and designs, all co-ordinating with each other.

 die-cast aluminium and extrusions with polyester powder painting